Some of the nonsense from my old loaf

 Curiosity is stronger than fear

-The footage and the soundtrack were exquisite, the use of animation for and static to bridge the ‘gaps in the archive’ was charming and successful, the readings from (particularly Katia’s) journals was tasteful and added emtional context where it was needed most.
+The footage and the soundtrack were exquisite, the use of animation and static to bridge the ‘gaps in the archive’ was charming and successful, the use of readings from (particularly Katia’s) journals was tasteful and added emotional context where it was needed most.

-Their was a sort of pure hedonism to their lifestyle which gave me a mirror via which to engage with my own feelings/doubts about my (perhaps) selfish desire to see the world in the way that I want to.
+Their was a sort of pure hedonism to their lifestyle which gave me a mirror for engaging with my own feelings/doubts about my (perhaps) selfish desire to see the world in the way that I want to.

 A story of two extraordinary, singularly driven people, told with an earnest reverence for their legacy.
-I can only say that I thoroughly recommend watching it.
+Watch it.

 Dead Poets ran quicker than I expected, I wanted it to go on, to see more.
 But I suppose, as ever, it is better to be left wanting than wanting to leave.